drkeoni/muvi/doc/ideas.md

 I really like the effect where foreground images are very sharp (and photorealistic ideally) and the background is heavily blurred (depth of focus effect).

+Wrapping the musical line around a faux music box cylinder, rotating in the middle of the screen.
+Lines of "music" spin off.

+Go back to a crystal simulation I programmed in England.
+Have a landscape growing from falling snow crystals or sand or water drops, where the drops hit some of them grow and become Lindenmayer ferns.